 Throughout her career she has provided African workshops, residencies and performances in addition to offering community classes.She operated her own dance studio for over 8 years teaching Modern/Jazz, Tap, Dance Movement, African Drumming and Dance.
 During that time, her students won awards with the Dance Educators of America and Dance Inc. dance competitions.
-She has over 30 years of Dance Experience, a degree in Education from VirginiaStateUniversity and over 20 years of teaching in public school systems on the secondary and elementary levels.In addition to being listed in Virginia's Bluemont Concert Series for 4 years, she toured 11 years with Young Audiences of Virginia, 5 years with the Virginia Commission of the Arts Tour Directory and served 16 years in Artist-In-Education programs throughout Virginia.
+She has over 30 years of Dance Experience, a degree in Education from VirginiaStateUniversity and 26 years of teaching in public school systems on the secondary, elementary including University and Community College levels.In addition to being listed in Virginia's Bluemont Concert Series for 4 years, she toured 11 years with Young Audiences of Virginia, 5 years with the Virginia Commission of the Arts Tour Directory and served 17 years in Artist-In-Education programs throughout Virginia.

 Her knowledge of African dance, customs, and traditions extends partly from her pilgrimages and performances in The Gambia, Senegal, and Cote d'Ivoire, in West Africa.Her update training continues with master classes, workshops, lecture demonstrations and seminars.

 While living in Virginia, she received the 1990 Business Week Innovative Teaching Award for her African dance programs in Albemarle County schools.A work history includes community outreach programs with the Piedmont Council of the Arts and endeavors with Chihamba providing educational presentations for schools, organizations, community festivals, international programs and other special occasions throughout the state of

 Virginia.As a result, in May 1991 she was awarded "The individual category" for